The BP Energy Outlook outlines the “most likely” path for the global energy landscape - supply and demand - over the next 20 years

 Beyond the base case, the BP Energy Outlook examines some of the key issues that will shape energy supply and demand through to 2035, and explores possible alternative outcomes:

-On Wednesday 10 February, Spencer Dale, group chief economist, hosted a live webcast to mark the publication of the BP Energy Outlook.
-The webcast is available to watch on-demand.
+Bob Dudley, group chief executive, and Spencer Dale, group chief economist, will host a live webcast on Wednesday 25 January to mark the publication of the BP Energy Outlook - 2017 edition

 Focus on North America